GitHowTo/githowto-content/pages/en/moving_files.md

 <h2><em>02</em> One more way to move files</h2>

-<p>A positive fact about git is that you don’t need to remember about version control to the moment when you need to commit code.
-What could happen if we were using the operating system command line instead of the git command to move files?</p>
+<p>A positive fact about git is that you don’t need to think about version control the moment when you need to commit code.
+What would happen if we were using the operating system command line instead of the git command to move files?</p>

-<p>The following set of commands turned out to be identical to our last actions.
-It requires more work with same result.</p>
+<p>The following set of commands have the same result as the ones we used above, but the ones below require a little more work.</p>

 <p class="command"> We can do:</p>